devth/devth.github.com/beautiful-constraints.md

   caption: Highline Singletrack, Rimrocks, Billings, MT.
 October 2014
 ---

-Being able to do *anything* is rarely a good thing, whether you're an experienced developer or a 2-year-old child.
+The freedom to do anything you wish is rarely a good thing, whether you're an experienced developer or a 2-year-old child.
 Our interests and desires are too diverse and of varying merit to actually produce anything good without constraint.
 That's not to say freedom is intrinsically bad: sometimes we are